Wonder of the Seas Cabins to Avoid

 Balcony room on Wonder of the Seas

-Connecting rooms a boon for families looking to get more than one cabin with a common door in the middle, but it's a bad idea if you aren't using that door.
+Connecting rooms are a boon for families looking to get more than one cabin with a common door in the middle, but it's a bad idea if you aren't using that door.

 You'll find connecting inside, oceanview, and balcony rooms on Wonder of the Seas, but don't book these rooms unless you need the other room.

-To be clear, if you need two rooms, connecting cabins are great and you should book it.
+To be clear, if you need two rooms, connecting cabins are great and you should book them.
 After all, if the people in the other room are noisy, you can open the door and tell them to quiet down!
 But that doesn't work when it's a stranger.

 2. Rooms on deck 3 under public venues